robinkloeckner/vue3-link-page/README.md

 #### Common Information - `contact.js`:

-Contains contact information and are intended be used in multiple times in different places such as the legal notice and privacy policy pages.
+Contains contact information which are intended be used in multiple times in different places such as the legal notice and privacy policy pages.